azhpushkin/frisbee/src/semantics/tests/example_pieces.md

 * check operator precedence and grouping way
 * check different variations of name collisions with (for i in ..)
 * check how defining inside of if-else branches works
+* check AND and OR - if part is executed if it is not yet ready
+    // e.g. true and obj.call()  -- call should not be executed..
 * assignment - what is executed first, left or right? maybe typecheck left first, but execute right.... should check this anyways..